-- 7.1 As part of their duties all External Examiners are required to complete a written annual report, using the Nursing Report Template provided by the University. - 7.2 External Examiners are required to submit their reports, via email directly to Curriculum & Quality Department, according to the deadlines set by the University. - 7.3 In their annual report External Examiners are expected to provide comment on: - The academic standard of the University's awards in accordance with the NMC Standards and regulatory requirements, QAA Framework for HE qualifications and any applicable subject benchmark statements, and in comparison with other similar HE institutions of which the External Examiner has experience; - The rigour of the assessment process which measures student achievement against the intended learning outcomes of the programme in theory and practice and in line with the University's policies and regulations; - Any instances of good practice observed and opportunities to enhance the learning opportunities of the students; - Any issues specifically required by the NMC.
+- 7.1 As part of their duties all External Examiners are required to complete a written annual report, using the template provided by the University. - 7.2 External Examiners are required to submit their reports, via email directly to Curriculum & Quality Department, according to the deadlines set by the University. - 7.3 If an External Examiner is appointed to programmes at both undergraduate and postgraduate taught level then separate reports are expected to be submitted by the respective deadlines. - 7.4 In their annual report External Examiners are expected to provide comment on: - The academic standard of the University's awards in accordance with the QAA Framework for HE qualifications and any applicable subject benchmark statements, and in comparison with other similar HE institutions of which the External

-- 7.4 External Examiners are also expected to confirm whether: - Sufficient evidence and information was available to them in order to fulfil their role; - Issues raised in previous reports have been addressed satisfactorily. - 7.5 External Examiners in their final year of appointment are requested to give an overview of their term of appointment at the end of the report form. - 7.6 External Examiners may, at any point during their appointment, submit a separate confidential report to the Pro-Vice-Chancellor (Curriculum, Teaching and Learning).
+- Examiner has experience; - The rigour of the assessment process which measures student achievement against the intended learning outcomes of the programme and in line with the University's policies and regulations; - Any instances of good practice observed and opportunities to enhance the learning opportunities of the students; - Any issues specifically required by the relevant Professional, Statutory and Regulatory Body (PSRB). - 7.5 External Examiners are also expected to confirm whether: - Sufficient evidence and information was available to them in order to fulfil their role; - Issues raised in previous reports have been addressed satisfactorily. - 7.6 External Examiners in their final year of appointment are requested to give an overview of their term of appointment at the end of the report form. - 7.7 External Examiners may, at any point during their appointment, submit a separate confidential report to the Pro-Vice-Chancellor (Curriculum, Teaching & Learning).
 This may be to raise confidential concerns such as instances where the External Examiner considers it is necessary to identify an individual member of the University.
-In such cases the Pro-Vice-Chancellor or their nominee will respond to the External Examiner on actions resulting from their report. - 7.7 The University reserves the right to terminate an External Examiner's appointment if a report is not received within a reasonable timeframe of the deadline. - 7.8 The University also reserves the right to request additional information from an External Examiner if the report submitted is considered to be of insufficient detail to assess their opinion of the academic standards of the programme(s) or module(s) concerned. - 7.9 Payment of the annual fee to External Examiners is conditional upon the timely receipt of a satisfactory annual report.
+In such cases the Pro-Vice-Chancellor or their nominee will respond to the External Examiner on actions resulting from their report. - 7.8 The University reserves the right to terminate an External Examiner's appointment if a report is not received within a reasonable timeframe of the deadline. - 7.9 The University also reserves the right to request additional information from an External Examiner if the report submitted is considered to be of insufficient detail to assess their opinion of the academic standards of the programme(s) or module(s) concerned.

+7.10 Payment of the annual fee to External Examiners is conditional upon the timely receipt of a satisfactory annual report.